nocobase/docs/docs/en-US/handbook/workflow-response-message/index.md

 ###### "Pre-Action Event" Workflow

 In a "Pre-Action Event" workflow, a response message can be used to provide feedback to the client upon completion of the process.
-For further details, refer to [Request Interception](../triggers/pre-action.md).
+For further details, refer to [Request Interception](../workflow/triggers/pre-action.md).

-###### "Post-Action Event" Workflow
+###### "Custom Action Event" Workflow

-In synchronous mode within a "Post-Action Event" workflow, the response message is sent to the client after the process is completed.
-Unlike the "Pre-Action Event" workflow, where the result might vary, the message displayed here is always a "success" notification.
-This consistency occurs because the triggering operation has already been successfully executed, and the success of the linked workflow does not impact the original operation's result.
+In synchronous mode's "Custom Action Event," using response messages allows you to send corresponding feedback messages to the client after the process ends.
+For details, please refer to [Custom Action Event](../workflow/triggers/custom-action.md)